mponza/WikipediaRelatedness/README.md

 ## Datasets of Entity Relatedness Pairs

-You can find the datasets `WikiSim` and `WiRe` in `src/main/resources/datasets/WikiSim.csv` and `src/main/resources/datasets/WiRe.csv`, respectively.
+You can find the datasets `WikiSim` and `WiRe` in `src/main/resources/datasets/WikiSim.csv` and `src/main/resources/datasets/WiRe.csv` files, respectively.